 |Complete Church Transition Handbook||Church Transitions Handbook (pdf)||Church Transitions Handbook (Word)|

 Your local church is declared “in transition” and a Pastoral Leadership Task Force (PLTF) has been appointed by the Board.
-The PLTF will have the responsibility of working with the Directors of Church Health and Personnel along with the Ministerial Education Guidance and Placement (MEGaP) committee of the conference in a search for the person who will give lead pastoral leadership to the next stage of your local church’s development.
+The PLTF will have the responsibility of working with the Director of Church Health along with the Ministerial Education Guidance and Placement (MEGaP) committee of the conference in a search for the person who will give lead pastoral leadership to the next stage of your local church’s development.
 This is an important responsibility and involves many hours of dedicated committee work, prayer, communication and interviewing.
 At the end of the process, the PLTF will recommend a person for the Bishop to introduce to the MEGaP committee.
 The Transitions Handbook for Churches is designed to help in the process.

-Susan DePlanché, Personnel Office
+Susan DePlanché, Leadership Development Office